 - UNION – Use Unions and other set operators to combine rows from one or more queries into one result.

-I like to think of joins as the glue that put the database back together.
+I like to think of joins as the glue that puts the database back together.
 Relational databases are usually normalized to make the data easier to maintain and to improve performance, but the end result is information is separated into many tables.
-You can use Joins to recombine that information back together into a more human readable format.
-The data is recombined by matching columns from each table.
+You can use Joins to recombine that information back together into a more human-readable format.
+By matching columns from each table the data is combinesd.

 In all cases, joins require two main ingredients: Two tables and a join condition.
 The tables are what we will use to pull the rows and columns and the join condition is how we intend on matching the columns between tables.